GaiserLab/Kleindl_et_al_2026_Production_and_Enrichment_Shallow_Freshwater_Systems/shapefiles/README.md

 FCE1294_SRS_Shapefile

-A shape file of the Shark River Slough boundary created by Mike Rugge in 2001 via outlining the slough in a Landsat image.
+A shape file of the Shark River Slough boundary created by Mike Rugge in 2001 by outlining the slough in a Landsat image.

 FCE1294_TS_Shapefile

-A shape file of the Taylor Slough boundary created by Mike Rugge in 2001 via outlining the slough in a Landsat image.
+A shape file of the Taylor Slough boundary created by Mike Rugge in 2001 by outlining the slough in a Landsat image.

 Shape files were dowloaded from the GitHub respository maps_FCE_sites_grayscale_base at https://github.com/FCE-LTER/maps_FCE_sites_grayscale_base.git